 What is radically open dialectical behaviour therapy

-Radically open dialectical behaviour therapy (RO-DBT) is a therapy for people with an over-controlled coping style and with a treatment-resistant disorder such as depression and anorexia.
-RO-DBT helps address emotional loneliness and teaches useful skills for increasing awareness of how social signalling affects relationships as well as how to be more open and receptive to the environment in order to learn.
+RO-DBT helps address emotional loneliness and teaches useful skills for increasing awareness of how social signalling, that is the message we send through our verbal and nonverbal behaviour, affects relationships as well as how to be more open and receptive to the environment in order to learn.
 RO-DBT has a robust evidence base with five published trials to date (e.g. Lynch, Hempel, & Dunkley, 2015).

 There are four components of RO-DBT:

-• skills training group
+• skills training class

 • individual treatment